georgebarwood/RustWeb2/README.md

 ==============
 A new database is initialised from the file admin-ScriptAll.txt in the current directory.

-If ScriptAll.txt does not exist a default initialisation is used.
+If admin-ScriptAll.txt does not exist a default initialisation is used.

 Database replication
 ====================